L04rs/Tutors-projectlg/topic-01-Basics/unit-3-Ressources/note-1/note.md

-# Note 2
+# Note 1

-Note added
+Quick summary of our Findings

 This is an example of a note.